Mtalha350/JavaScript-Fundamentals/Boolean Logic.md

-# Summary: Equality Operators and Boolean Logic in JavaScript
+# Equality Operators and Boolean Logic in JavaScript

 ## Equality Operators